shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra said put him down!”
 Other Gra said.
 Don started floating into the air.

-The bell rang, the light flashed, and Other Gra look hungry.
+The bell rang, the light flashed, and Other Gra looked hungry.
 Don fell back to the ground.

 Other Gra rubbed his stomach and drooled from his mouth.
 “Bagels.”